Aid chief: US naming Yemen rebels terrorists a famine threat | Law-Order

 "Aid agencies give people vouchers or cash to buy commercially imported food in the market.
 Aid agencies cannot -- they simply cannot -- replace the commercial import system," he said.

+It began with the Houthi takeover of the north in 2014, which prompted a destructive air campaign by the Saudi-led coalition, aimed at restoring the internationally recognised government.

+The Houthis, who receive financial and military support from Iran, rule the capital and Yemens north where the majority of the population lives, forcing international aid groups to work with them.
+Agencies depend on the Houthis to deliver aid, and they pay salaries to Houthis to do so.
+The U.S. designation is part of the Trump administrations broader effort to isolate and cripple Iran.
+It also shows support to its close ally, Saudi Arabia, which leads the anti-Houthi coalition in the war.

-Lowcock, the undersecretary-general for humanitarian affairs, said the UN talked to commercial traders when the US first raised the possibility of designating the Houthis as terrorists, and they said they weren't sure they would be able to continue importing food.
+Saudi Arabia advocated the terror designation, hoping it would pressure the rebels to reach a peace deal.
+Past rounds of peace talks and cease-fire agreements have faltered.
+Lowcock, the undersecretary-general for humanitarian affairs, said the U.N. talked to commercial traders when the U.S. first raised the possibility of designating the Houthis as terrorists, and they said they werent sure they would be able to continue importing food.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)